-Affordability - 135 Points
+Affordability - 75 Points

-The prospective subgrantee's commitment to provide the most affordable total price to the customer for 100/20 Mbps service in the defined project area and the length of the affordable commitment will be evaluated.
+The prospective subgrantee's commitment to provide the most affordable total price to the customer for 100/20 Mbps service in the DPA and the length of the affordable commitment will be evaluated.
 Price points are inclusive of equipment charges, management fees, and taxes.